 The Faculty Senate is composed of senators representing the voting faculty of Texas Tech University.
-The voting faculty consists of all persons under full-time contract who have completed a residence of one year at the university and who are on tenure track, including librarians and archivists who hold appointments that make them eligible for tenure or continuing appointment.
+The voting faculty consists of all persons under full-time contract who have completed a residence of one year at the university and who are on tenure track, including librarians and archivists who hold appointments that make them eligible for tenure.
 Membership of the Faculty Senate includes one senator for each twenty voting faculty members or fraction thereof from each unit, but not fewer than two senators, and nine additional senators at-large; members may not hold positions higher than department chair.
 The Senate elects a president, vice president, and secretary from its membership to serve a term of one year.

 The Faculty Senate acts on behalf of the faculty and serves as an advisory body to the President of the university and may consider all matters of university concern.
 Any member of the university community may bring a matter of university concern to the attention of the Senate.
 The Senate may make recommendations to the President of the university concerning the academic functions of the university, academic freedom, and other matters pertaining to the welfare of the university, particularly those of special interest to the faculty.
 If the President chooses not to follow a recommendation of the Faculty Senate, the President shall inform the Senate in writing of the reasons and, on request of the Senate, the President shall meet with the Senate for discussion of the matter.

 Graduate Faculty – Graduate Faculty are responsible for the graduate instruction of the university.
 Members participate in all phases of the graduate program, assist in determining policy, and elect members to the Graduate Council.
 Membership is a means of recognizing faculty members for scholarly activities, creativity, direction of graduate research and study, and other contributions to the graduate programs of the university.